practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Eiffel/README.md

 clearly two languages where the programming paradim of **object-oriention** is sitting above the basic, **imperative** paradigm.

 But then I noticed that (also) Eiffel is different from your "usual" object-oriented language.
-I guess it's clear that historically Eiffel has been designed around the basic construct of a **class**.
+I guess it's clear that historically Eiffel has been designed around the basic construct of a **class** (+).
 So, I'd say that this is truly an object-oriented language; see its version of "Hello, World!" from the [Liberty Eiffel examples](https://github.com/LibertyEiffel/Liberty/blob/master/tutorial/hello_world.e):

 ```
 class HELLO_WORLD